huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_servergroup.md

   maximum of 255 characters, which may consist of letters, digits, underscores (_), and hyphens (-).
 Changing this creates a new server group.

-* `policies` - (Required, List, ForceNew) Specifies the set of policies for the server group.
+* `policies` - (Optional, List, ForceNew) Specifies the set of policies for the server group.
 Only *anti-affinity* policies are supported.

   + `anti-affinity`: All ECS in this group must be deployed on different hosts.
 Changing this creates a new server group.

-* `members` - (Optional, Set) Specifies an array of one or more instance ID to attach server group.
+* `members` - (Optional, List) Specifies an array of one or more instance ID to attach server group.

 ## Attributes Reference